 It is rare to have a jurisdiction law that is specific to a certain crime (like sexual assault).
-Therefore, you need to review your tribe's current criminal jurisdiction laws (if they exist) to decide if they need revisions.
+Therefore, you will be reviewing your tribe's current criminal jurisdiction laws (if they exist) to decide if they need revisions.

-CRIMINAL JURISDICTION
+A. TRIBAL CRIMINAL JURISDICTION